Domestic Workers

 Duties outside the employer's home

-Domestic workers are "in the course of their employment" (see 15-02-02, Accident in the Course of Employment) while doing job duties, authorized by their employers, outside the employer's home.
+Domestic workers are in the course of their employment while doing job duties, authorized by their employers, outside the employer's home, refer to 15-02-02, Accident in the Course of Employment.

 Foreign embassies/residences

 Domestic workers employed in foreign government embassies or diplomatic residences located in Ontario are not compulsorily covered even if their employment may exceed 24 hours a week.
-The employer can apply for coverage.
-(See 12-01-02, Employer by Application.)
+The employer can apply for coverage, refer to 12-01-02, Employer by Application.

 Shared employment